Eastern Dragon Guardian Pendant — Solid .925 Sterling Silver

 Q: What's the difference between Eastern and Western dragon designs?

 Eastern dragons are serpentine — long, wingless, with whiskers and flowing manes — and they symbolize wisdom, protection, and good fortune.
 Western dragons are stocky, winged, and fire-breathing.
-This pendant is pure Eastern style: a coiling body, no wings, detailed scales from neck to tail.
+This pendant is pure Eastern style: a whiskered, maned guardian head gripping a ring in its jaws — the classic temple-guardian pose.

 Q: How does the oxidized contrast change as you wear it?